 As mentioned, your colleagues play a huge role in keeping you happy.
 Not being able to sync with them on a professional and even personal level can cause to you feel as if you aren’t in the right place.
 This doesn’t mean that your officemates are mean, but the alienation can take a toll on you, and it’s up to if you love your job enough to stay in spite of it.

 Work location can be a huge factor to job happiness, especially if you live in the municipalities outside Metro Manila and you need to commute in and out of business centers on a daily basis.
 According to Jobstreet’s survey, an office near one’s home ranks second in a list of factors that make employees happy.
 In fact, Gen Xers and millenials consider this to affect their job satisfaction the most, as it’s a convenience that also affects their personal lives.

 Linked to your office’s location, your work schedule is also something that can affect your desire to stay or leave a company.
 The long commute combined with very early time-ins, strict regulations on tardiness, and long working hours can eat away at your physical and mental health as well as your personal relationships.

 Not having job security

 This affects people who work contractual jobs the most.
-Not being able to know if you’ll still have a steady salary after a certain period can lower your morale and force you to look for opportunities that offer
+Not being able to know if you’ll still have a steady salary after a certain period can lower your morale and force you to look for opportunities that offer better security of tenure.

 A boss that does not take into account your growth